componentjs/guide/component-v1.md

 - prune `component(1)` of options and features
 - make creating components easier

-The next version, `v1.1.0`, will focus on making apps with components easier.
+The next version, `v1.1.0`, will focus on making apps with components easier with commands like `watch` and `link`.

 Please note that `component(1)` is designed for building small, public components, as well as building apps that do not need a custom build process.
 If you need to use plugins or process your builds, you should use the JS API instead.
+We don't want to bloat `component(1)` with options, commands, and features.

 ## What's New